England Euro 2020 squad: Alexander-Arnold in but Lingard out as Southgate picks 26-man party

 England's upcoming fixtures

-Southgate's side have two friendlies to take in before competitive action begins.
+Southgate's side have two friendlies scheduled in the coming week before competitive action begins.

-The first of those will see Austria faced on Wednesday, followed by a home date with Romania on Sunday.
+The Three Lions meet Austria on Wednesday, followed by a home date with Romania on Sunday.

-A European Championship campaign will open against Croatia on June 13, before then going on to tackle Scotland and the Czech Republic in their remaining Group D fixtures.
+Their European Championship campaign then opens against Croatia on June 13, before taking on Scotland and the Czech Republic in their remaining Group D fixtures.